-The Board of Directors held four meetings during fiscal year 2011.
-All directors attended more than seventy-five percent of the meetings.
+The Board of Directors held six meetings during fiscal year 2012.
+All directors then in office attended more than seventy-five percent of the meetings.
 All directors attended in excess of 75% of the meetings of the committees of our Board of Directors on which they served.
-Our directors are encouraged, but not required, to attend our annual meetings of shareholders.
-All of our directors attended our 2011 annual meeting of shareholders, and we expect that all of our directors will attend this Annual Meeting.
+Our directors are encouraged, but not required, to attend our annual meeting of shareholders.
+All of our directors, except Dr. Roberts, attended our 2012 annual meeting of shareholders, and we expect that all of our directors will attend this Annual Meeting.